Vihaan3/knowledge-garden/content/Personal Knowledge Management/American Civil War.md

 https://podcasts.apple.com/gb/podcast/american-civil-war-the-causes/id1537788786?i=1000567780922 + the rest of that series

-Frightening parallel between the American Civil War and today: you are at a time when *all* issues divide (almost) evenly on partisan lines.
+Frightening parallel between the American Civil War and America today: you are at a time when *all* issues divide (almost) evenly on partisan lines.

 This leads to a host of problems.
 1. Because both parties divide evenly across the spectrum, there's little room for compromise on any subject, which makes both parties hate each other even more and increases the echo chamber in each party.